therealboyi/e-Sharevice/README.md

 2. **Matchmaking**: Implement matchmaking functionality for skills, tools, and items.
 3. **In-App Communication**: Implement messaging and scheduling within the app.
 4. **Community Ratings**: Implement rating and review system for exchanges.
-5. **Credit System**: Implement points or credits for fair exchange.
-6. **Tool Reservation System**: Implement borrowing and reservation functionality for tools.
+5. **Tool Reservation System**: Implement borrowing and reservation functionality for tools.

+### Nice to Have

+- **Credit System**: Implement points or credits for fair exchange.
-7. **DIY Guides and Skill Learning**: Integrate project ideas and guides.
+- **DIY Guides and Skill Learning**: Integrate project ideas and guides.

 ### Bug Fixes